 Grade 5 - 12 ApplicantsSHADOW DAY

-Applicants in grades 5 - 12 “shadow” a current student from 8:00 a.m. - 2:30 p.m. to experience a day in the life of a Canterbury student, while allowing us to learn more about a candidate’s character traits, abilities, emotional maturity, curiosity, and breadth of interests.
+Applicants in grades 5 - 12 have the option to “shadow” a current student from 8:00 a.m. - 2:30 p.m. to experience a day in the life of a Canterbury student, while allowing us to learn more about a candidate’s character traits, abilities, emotional maturity, curiosity, and breadth of interests.
 Lunch is included.
 A shadow visit must be scheduled in advance with the Admission Office.

 We use My Backpack, an online system that allows you to stay informed on various items we require during the admission process.
 You will be able to view which items we have received for your child’s application and which are yet to arrive in our office.